OutSystems/docs-product/src/develop/security/end-user-manage/classify-internal-users.md

 The configuration of classification rules is done per environment in Service Center, and you can configure different classification rules in different environments.
 OutSystems checks for registered [active users](add-delete-users.md#deactivate) when determining the number of Internal/External Users in an environment.

 Note that this classification applies only to Registered Users (or Named Users).
 Anonymous Users are not taken into account for this classification.
-Check [End-User Management](intro.md) for more information on end-user classification.
+Check [End User Management](intro.md) for more information on end user classification.

 ## Define user classification rules